RuiBorgesDev/Stalkiana/README.md

 }
 ```

-You might need to escape some special characters such as double quotes and backslashes in the cookie so that it is properly formated as a valid string.
+You might need to escape some special characters such as double quotes and backslashes in the cookie if you are using the json format so that it is properly formated as a valid string.